cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/physicsmodels.md

 encountered and the default when using [autoMCStats](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part2/bin-wise-stats).
-To use this model, for each bin find $y_0$ and put it into the datacard as a signal process, then find $M$ and save the upper triangular component as an array in a `scaling.json` file with a syntax as follows:
+To use this model, for each bin find $y_0$ and put it into the datacard as a signal process, then find $M$ and save the lower triangular component as an array in a `scaling.json` file with a syntax as follows:

 ```json